astoeckel/ev3_event_broker/README.md

 ```
 Next, run the `make_virtual_motor_dirs.sh` script.
 This will create a directory structure that looks similar to the structure found in `/sys/class/tacho-motor` on the EV3 brick. `ev3_broker_server` will read this directory structure and creates motors accordingly.

-**Note:** Make sure to execute the above commands in a fresh directory or execute `make clean` before setting the `CPPFLAGS` environment variable; otherwise `make` will not re-compile the executables.
+**Note:** Make sure to execute the above commands in a fresh clone of the repository or execute `make clean` before setting the `CPPFLAGS` environment variable; otherwise `make` will not re-compile the executables.

 ## Nengo integration